nebula-orchestrator/docs/docs/index.md

 11. Control containers network affiliation.
 12. Auto integrate with Dockerfile healthchecks to restart unhealthy containers.

-There are 2 custom created services:
+There are 2 custom created services that are mandatory:

 1. manager - a REST API endpoint to control nebula, fully stateless (all data stored in DB only).
 2. worker - a container which periodically checks in with the manager and manages the worker server it runs on, one has to run on each worker, fully stateless.

+There is also an optional third component (the reporter) which can be added to allow managed devices be quried about their state (this also requires adding a Kafka cluster to the design).

 Due to clever use of TTL based [memoization](https://en.wikipedia.org/wiki/Memoization) it's possible to manage millions of devices with a single Nebula cluster without overloading the backend DB (or having it ridiculously large) & due to Kafka inspired monotonic ID you can rest easy knowing that the managed devices will always match the most recent configuration.